riceburgerlabs/miscUtilities/README.md

 # miscUtilities
 Random pieces of code that might be helpful to people

+ - newPrint - replaces the default print by giving more information.

 ## Getting Started

 These files are all stand alone.
 Download the file/files you are interested in, place it in your project and require it.